 With our RNA-centred research, we want to make fundamental contributions to the understanding of co-translational quality control and its links to age-related neurodegenerative diseases, to ultimately inform efforts to cure, prevent or delay the onset of such diseases.

-Since 2020: Junior Professor, Institute of Pharmaceutical and Biomedical Sciences (IPBS), Johannes Gutenberg University Mainz
+- Since 2020: Junior Professor, Institute of Pharmaceutical and Biomedical Sciences (IPBS), Johannes Gutenberg University (JGU), Mainz

 Awards and recognition

 - 2016: ‘Förderpreis der Fachgruppe Biochemie’ , thesis prize of the Biochemistry Division of the

 - 2015: EMBO Longterm Fellowship